-BUILDSMART® - a program of Metro Vancouver, is a sustainable building information source for the design and construction industry, helping make smart, sustainable choices when crafting the future of our constructed environment.
-The site features a sustainable products directory, technical resources, and information covering the life cycle of a building including; Design, Construction, Operations, Retrofit/Renovation and finally Deconstruction. http://www.qvrd.bc.ca/BuildSmart/
+BUILDSMART[®] - a program of Metro Vancouver, is a sustainable building information source for the design and construction industry, helping make smart, sustainable choices when crafting the future of our constructed environment.
+The site features a sustainable products directory, technical resources, and information covering the life cycle of a building including Design, Construction, Operations, Retrofit/Renovation and finally Deconstruction.
+Build Smart - Canada's Buildings Strategy (nrcan.gc.ca)